 The DHS Office of Information Technology (OIT) is responsible providing information technology to support the agency’s mission.
-DHS OIT operates a large centralized software suite and more than 100 smaller software applications providing services to 6,500 internal and external users across DHS and 15 other NYC agencies and more than 280 private and NYC-owned homeless shelters.
+DHS OIT operates a large centralized software suite and more than 100 smaller software applications providing services to 4,500 internal and external users across DHS and 15 other NYC agencies and more than 280 private and NYC-owned homeless shelters.
 Outside of DHS, the largest set of users of DHS applications are shelter operators.
 Other DHS Stakeholders include agencies such as DOITT, HRA, DOHMH, and the Mayor’s Office of Operations, community and private outreach organizations, as well as State and Federal authorities.

 Since 2011, DHS OIT has supported the agency’s operations primarily via a large COTS-based product called CARES (based on IBM’s off-the-shelf Curam product) supplemented with a number of smaller MS Access-based applications, .NET applications and BI reports.
-CARES is a large J2EE/Oracle web-based application that was heavily modified to support the needs of NYC shelters and which has been in daily use by both internal DHS and external users since going live in late 2011.
-In 2015, a program was initiated to build a suite of new web and mobile applications in order to streamline operations, to retire obsolete platforms, to provide new functionality, to provide richer data sets and reporting to support decision-making, to improve ease of use and ease of access, and to better serve the needs of a diverse set of stakeholders.
+CARES is a large J2EE/Oracle web-based application that was heavily customized to meet the unique needs of the NYC homeless sheltering organization and which has been in daily use by both internal DHS and external users since going live in late 2011.
+In 2015, a program was initiated to build a suite of new web and mobile applications that supplement CARES functions, in order to streamline operations, to retire obsolete platforms, to provide new functionality, to provide richer data sets and reporting to support decision-making, to improve ease of use and ease of access, and to better serve the needs of a diverse set of stakeholders.

 Homeless Shelters

 A shelter provider is any organization that operates one or more shelters.
-Although homeless clients may be temporarily housed in a commercial hotel room, commercial hotels are not considered shelter providers.
+The shelter provider makes rooms available for overnight accommodations as needed.
+The rooms may be in buildings only used for shelter, YMCAs, private residential buildings partially used for shelter, or commercial hotels.
 A shelter is a group of one or more units (bed for single adult or room/apartment for families) that is directly operated by DHS or operated by a provider under contract with (or under the auspices of) DHS.
 A shelter building is a structure with at least one unit that is used to provide temporary overnight housing to the homeless.
-Although many shelters are comprised of single buildings, some shelters may comprise dozens of buildings across multiple city boroughs.
+Although many shelters are comprised of single buildings, some shelters may be comprised of multiple buildings across several city boroughs.

 Shelter buildings include city-owned and operated buildings, buildings that are leased by the city, buildings that are leased or owned by private and for-profit shelter operators, and buildings that are leased or owned by private and non-profit shelter operators.
-In order to fully participate in the shelter program, an organization must be under contract with DHS—however, some providers currently provide services without being under contract.
-The process of becoming a contracted provider with DHS consumes significant time and resources from both DHS and the shelter operator, and the need to secure temporary housing for every client in need on a nightly basis trumps other concerns.
+All shelters are procured by DHS: many are under contract with DHS, but some providers currently provide services without being under contract.
+There is an ongoing effort to bring all shelter providers under contract with DHS, since non-contractual usages are not subject to enforceable contract terms such as maintenance and safety compliance.
+Non-contractual providers are employed in order to secure capacity needed by DHS when regular procurement cycles will not secure the required capacity when needed.